 |Up to 2 Acres||· Lawn ride-on with a 46-48” cutting width

 · Zero-turn with 46-48” cutting width

 |More Than 2 Acres||· Ride-ons with 50” or bigger cutting width

 · Zero-turn mowers with a 50-60” cutting width

 In Australia, there are a number of ride-on mower brands available, each with a number of models available for purchase, from models suited to residential addresses that are just too big for a push mower, through to commercial grade mowers for those after that professional touch.
 Read on to find out what each brand has available.

 John Deere Ride-On Lawn Mowers

-Perhaps synonymous with rugged versatility and the vast American prairies, John Deere features a large range of mowing solutions, but its consumer ride-on catalogue is quite concise.
+Perhaps synonymous with rugged versatility and the vast American prairies, John Deere features a large range of mowing solutions, with its consumer ride-on catalogue featuring: